Table of Contents

-In the [previous post], I described the development of a file system walker.
-It returns files from a directory recursively considering the ignore patterns.
+In a previous post, I described the development of a file system walker.
+It returns files from a directory recursively while considering ignore patterns.

 In this post, I’ll update it.
-Some of the requirements has changed and I need new features:
+Some of the requirements have changed, and I need new features:

 For the first change, I’ll convert the signature of walk_serial to: